Introduction – The Financial Crime Challenge

 LLMs (ChatGPT)

-• Potential to process and extract insights from a wide-range of text
+• Potential to process and extract insights from a wide-range of text sources;

 • Assist in identifying complex money laundering schemes;